 The time before the admissions deadlines is a great time to research programs to see what is the best fit for you.
 Talk to alumni and students.
 Reach out to admissions offices.
 Watch our webinar and follow us on social media to see what is new with Lauder.
 Lauder admissions staff travels with the Wharton admissions team in the summer and fall to meet with applicants all over the world.
-This summer we will be in Asia, Latin America, and Africa before heading to Europe in September.
 We hope to meet you at one of our events!

 In addition, during the summer, our most recent incoming students are on their 8-week summer immersion.
 Updates and stories on their experiences are posted regularly on our website and Twitter, Facebook, and LinkedIn.
 Take a look to see if you can see yourself in their shoes next year!